oracle-quickstart/oci-cisco/README.md

 This project includes below solutions supported:

-- **Cisco Network Load Balancer - Sandwich Topology** : [Cisco-oci-nlb-sandwich-topology](./ftdv/nlb-use-case) this allows end user to deploy Cisco solutions in hub and spoke architecture.
+- **Cisco Threat Defense Network Load Balancer - Sandwich Topology** : [Cisco-oci-nlb-sandwich-topology](./ftdv/nlb-use-case) this allows end user to deploy Cisco solutions in hub and spoke architecture.
+We are using Local Peering Gateways to communicate between VCNs.
+- **Cisco Threat Defense Network Load Balancer - Sandwich Topology with Dynamic Routing Gateway** : [Cisco-oci-nlb-sandwich-topology-with-drg](./ftdv/nlb-drg-use-case) this allows end user to deploy Cisco solutions in hub and spoke architecture.
+We are using Dynamic Routing Gateways to communicate between VCNs.
+- **Cisco ASAv with Network Load Balancer - Sandwich Topology** : [Cisco-oci-asa-simple-topology](./asav/nlb-use-case) this is work in progress but it does deploy ASAv solution.

 ## How to use these templates